DisBot404/TotkRandomizer/README.md

 ## Quick start

-Head over to the [Actions](https://github.com/MelonSpeedruns/TotkRandomizer/actions) section and download the latest artifact `randomizer.zip` file.
+Head over to the [Releases](https://github.com/DisBot404/TotkRandomizer/releases) section and download the latest artifact `CMRandomizer[INSERT_NUMBER_HERE].zip` file.
 Run it and configure it.
 Once the randomization process starts, it will create a new `romfs` folder next to the application.
 Simply install that `romfs` folder just like you would any other mod!

-The randomizer works on a real Nintendo Switch console, Ryujinx and Yuzu.
+The randomizer works on a real Nintendo Switch console, Ryubing and a certain emulator named after a japanese citrus fruit.

 If the app doesn't launch for you when double clicking it, then you might be missing the latest [.NET Desktop Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.3-windows-x64-installer)